 COVID-19 Workplace Risk Assessment

 The coronavirus is a new risk that must be incorporated into workplace risk assessments.
 Food business operators must therefore carry out a COVID-19 risk assessment if they have not already done so.
-This will enable employers to mitigate and manage the potential risks posed by COVID-19 virus for their employees and their businesses.
+This will enable employers to mitigate and manage the potential risks posed by the COVID-19 virus for their employees and their businesses.

 The Health and Safety Executive has published guidance to help employers conduct a COVID-19 risk assessment.